Before you apply

 If you are age 21 or over, you are defined as a mature student.
 Although your route to higher education may be different, the application process is the same as it is for everyone else.
 You still need to apply through UCAS.

 We accept a variety of qualifications, including the Access to HE Diploma and Open University credits.
 View our online prospectus to find out about entry requirements for each course.
-If you have any questions about our entry requirements or your qualifications email email@example.com
+If you are a mature student and you have any questions about our entry requirements or your qualifications email firstname.lastname@example.org

 Completing the UCAS form